mevicky9254/MovieApp/README.md

 # FilmBuzz
-FilmBuzz: Your one-stop hub for discovering the latest blockbusters, trending films, and upcoming movies.
+FilmBuzz: One-stop hub for discovering the latest blockbusters, trending films, and upcoming movies.
 User can create their own favorite list, engage with a passionate movie community, and stay updated with the latest news from the film industry.
 <h3>Live Demo Link https://glowing-bavarois-8587cc.netlify.app/ </h3>

  <h1>Home Page</h1>